learn-video/mosaic-video/README.md

 `just deps` starts a mock API, Redis and S3 backend.

-`just run` starts the go process to generate mosaics.
+`just worker` starts the go process to generate mosaics.

+`just storage` startes the uploader component.

+`just player` starts the HLS player.

 ## Installation

 We are still working on the installation process.
-For now, you can install it by cloning the repository and running `go run main.go`.
+For now, you can install it by cloning the repository and running separately the components (see "Running and tests" section).

 ## Contributing

 Feel free to contribute to this project by opening issues or pull requests.

-`just test` to run the tests.